adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Proof of Work.md

 # Proof of Work
 ![pow](https://github.com/adeliafebriani/Tijarah-Blockchain-Notes/assets/162258265/4336b1d8-1449-46bf-99f5-a22363d5f842)

-Proof of Work (PoW) is one of the consensus mechanisms role in securing networks like Bitcoin.
+Proof of Work (PoW) is one of the consensus mechanisms role as proof of certain of work done in securing networks like Bitcoin.

 ### Fundamentals of Proof of Work